 We are often in the habit of using debit or credit to make payments but it is easiest to use the cash in the jars to maintain your budget and it takes time to get used to pulling out money prior to leaving the house.
 If you really can’t bring yourself to do this, or you have a great rewards program you want to take advantage of on a card, make sure you sub your receipt for the cash in the jars ASAP.

-3. Modify as you go.
+3. Modify your budget as you go.

 You may think you’ve worked out the best budget for each expense, but spending through the jar method often leads to some unexpected lessons about your spending habits.
 Don’t be afraid to modify your budget once you identify areas you can decrease or need to increase.
 We learned we needed to add more to our groceries budget and decrease our entertainment budget.
 This also forced us to focus on smarter purchasing and eating patterns which was another lifestyle change in itself.